AlexAbes/cs109a/index.md

 ## Modeling Approach and Project Trajectory

 Before beginning any modeling we applied one-hot encoding to the genre predictor so that each genre had a binary column indicating the presence or absence of that column, with a default genre of 'ambient'.
+We also normalized the predictors to be between 0 and 1, since some of the variables had very different scales (for example, average loudness is a value in decibels between -60 and 0).

 We initially ran a simple linear regression using only the variable Maximum Popularity, with the aim of designating a baseline model upon which we could improve.
-We found that it achieved a

-But no prediction system is perfect, and it is bound to make erroneous predictions.
+We found that it achieved a R<sup>2</sup> score of only 0.06 and a mean squared error (MSE) of 337,266,472,892.05, which is obviously extremely high.
+When we ran a multiple linear regression with some of the other predictors, or even all of them, we found similarly poor results, with the model only reaching a R<sup>2</sup> score of about 0.1.
+These models were not successful at using the given features to predict the number of followers a playlist would garner.

+These results caused us to rethink our approach to modeling popularity.
+We shifted our focus towards predicting whether or not a playlist is popular, rather than predicting a specific number of followers. **We decided that a playlist shall be considered 'popular' if it has at least 250,000 followers, and 'unpopular' otherwise**.
+The number 250,000 was chosen because...

+Thus we moved from a continuous response variable to a classification problem, which forced us to think about what kinds of classification errors we were willing to accept.
 Our model could make two kinds of errors:

-- a false positive (an unpopular playlist was falsely predicted to be popular)
+* a false positive (an unpopular playlist was falsely predicted to be popular)
-- or a false negative (a popular playlist was falsely predicted to be unpopular)
+* or a false negative (a popular playlist was falsely predicted to be unpopular)

-Before beginning to build our models, we asked ourselves whether one kind of error was more palatable to us than the other, and if so which type.
+Before beginning to build further models, we asked ourselves whether one kind of error was more palatable to us than the other, and if so which type.
 We reasoned that if our particular goal is to return popular playlists, then we want to be quite certain that if we return a playlist it actually is popular.
 This means that we want a high true positive rate.
 It also means that we mind less if we falsely classify a popular playlist as unpopular.
 We decided to make this our particular aim, within the overarching goal of having an accurate model across both types of errors.

 An economic rationale for this aim is that since a company like Spotify might have to invest considerable resources to license songs from artists, if we advise the company to pay those licensing fees to bring the playlist to their users then we should be quite sure of recouping the cost from showing advertising to a lot of followers.
 It is less painful if we neglect to find a promising playlist that would have done well, than if we cause the company to lose a lot of money on licensing songs for a playlist that users rarely listen to.

 ## Results, Conclusions, and Future Work